lidofinance/curve-merkle-oracle/README.md

 # Trustless price oracle for ETH/stETH Curve pool

 A trustless oracle for the ETH/stETH Curve pool using Merkle Patricia proofs of Ethereum state.
-It provides the interface identical to the one of the actual Curve pool.

-The oracle currently assumes that the pool's `fee` and `A` (amplification coefficient) values don't change between the report and `get_dy` call.
+The oracle currently assumes that the pool's `fee` and `A` (amplification coefficient) values don't change between the time of proof generation and submission.

 ## Mechanics